Loch Lomond Inveruglas / Tarbet

 August 10th & 11th, 2024

-Participants: Steve Wheaton, Paddy Muir, Seb Layburn, Stephen Hearns.
+Participants: Steve Wheaton, Edward Homson, Paddy Muir, Seb Layburn, Stephen Hearns.

 Sat 10th F4 from west south west